-Contact the Charlottesville personal injury attorneys at the Kendall Law Firm by phone or online to learn more about the different types of damages that may be available to you and your family members.
+Contact the Charlottesville personal injury attorney at the Kendall Law Firm by phone or online to learn more about the different types of damages that may be available to you and your family members.

 According to Virginia Law, the surviving spouse, children, parents, siblings, and certain members of the deceased’s household may have the right to seek damages in a wrongful death claim.
 However, calculating the value of a wrongful death claim can be complex.